 Our Speech & Language Therapy Program features a coordinated and individualized approach.
 In group work as well as in individual sessions, our certified speech therapists work with students to correctly produce the sounds in words, increase speech intelligibility, develop vocabulary knowledge and understanding, and utilize appropriate conversational skills.
 Emphasis is placed on pragmatics, such as turn taking, topic maintenance, asking appropriate questions, and socialization.
 Grammar, syntax, and written expression are also addressed.

-Our social workers guide students through emotional and social growth issues.
-They focuses on helping the student develop age-appropriate skills and behaviors for the classroom and beyond.
+Our social workers guide students through social emotional growth.
+They focuses on helping the students develop age-appropriate skills and behaviors for the classroom and beyond.
 Through the use of recreational and other activities, they assist students in building self-esteem, applying social skills, and practicing leadership and team participation.
 The students are seen individually and in small-group sessions.
 It is also not unusual to find social workers in the classroom leading social skills activities.

-Students participate in our transition program where they complete career interest assessments, research careers, take trips to designated job sites where they observe, talk with, and assist professionals in various fields of work.
+Students participate in our transition program where they complete career interest assessments, research careers, take trips to designated job sites where they observe, interview employees, and assist professionals in various fields of work.

 In addition to our High School Program, we also have a 5th year 12+ classroom for students who are interested in and qualify for an additional year of transition and job readiness supports.
-These students complete some academic and office work in the morning and are then taken out to various job sites daily to gain work experience and increase life skills.
+These students complete functional academics in the morning and are then taken out to various job sites to gain work experience and increase life skills.
 Students in this program are responsible for managing their own “bank account” of money earned at the job sites and are then provided with Visa cards to practice managing income and expenses.
-Some of these job sites include Fallas, Shop Rite, Burlington, South Church, Hairport, and Local animal shelters.
+Some of these job sites such as Shop Rite, The Book Store Next Door, Sacred Heart Church, Active Day Senior Center, and Petco.
 These students also explore future career options and training programs required for desired careers.
 Our staff work diligently to identify students’ interests and foster partnerships with job sites that meet their specific interests.

 Our students are able to participate on Bulkeley High School Sports Teams and annually take part in a region wide Arts Festival where their art work is displayed and a talent show is held.